 Work accomplished with federal assistance has included the completion of forest inventories by seven provinces.
-Most of the provinces have instituted programs concerned with management-type inventories and at the same time are maintaining their initial inventories in a reliable state.
+Most of the provinces instituted programs concerned with management-type inventories and at the same time were maintaining their initial inventories in a reliable state.
 As a result of these inventories, new woods operations have sprung up, particularly in the British Columbia interior, and new pulp and paper mills have been built or are planned in other areas of Canada.
-The Federal Government has contributed under the agreements to the establishment of 16 new forest nurseries and five seed extraction plants and to the planting of 307,215,000 trees.
-Federal contributions of \$16,166,000 have been used for the purchase of fire towers, radios, motor vehicles, bulldozers, muskeg tractors, power pumps, hand pumps, hose, aircraft, and the construction of buildings required for the prevention, detection and suppression of forest fires and for the charter of aircraft for patrol, transportation and water-dropping purposes.
-Several hundred access projects designed to improve protection and permit the management of undeveloped forest areas have been undertaken, resulting in the construction of nearly 4,000 miles of road and 38 airstrips, with the Federal Government contributing more than \$21,301,000.
+The Federal Government has contributed under the agreements to the establishment of 16 new forest nurseries and five seed-extraction plants and to the planting of 349,277,000 trees.
+Federal contributions of \$19,731,000 have been used for the purchase of fire towers, radios, motor vehicles, bulldozers, muskeg tractors, power pumps, hand pumps, hose and aircraft, for the construction of buildings required for the prevention, detection and suppression of forest fires and for the charter of aircraft for patrol, transportation and water-dropping purposes.
+Several hundred access projects designed to improve protection and permit the management of undeveloped forest areas have been undertaken, resulting in the construction of nearly 4,300 miles of road and 45 airstrips, with the Federal Government contributing more than \$23,513,000.